How to Start Watercolor Painting for Beginners in 2025

 Mixing ColorsÂ

-When it comes to mixing watercolors, the water to paint ratio is essential.
+When it comes to mixing watercolors, the water-to-paint ratio is essential.
 The more water you add, the lighter the color.
 For a light color, wet the brush and just barely dab it with the pigment.
 Gradually increase the amount of pigment to darken the color.
-For a really dark color, you will actually want to blot excess water off the brush until the brush is just barely moist.Â
+For a dark color, you will want to blot excess water off the brush until the brush is just barely moist.Â

 Dry Time